oddkiva/sara/doc/sphinx/source/geometry/ellipse_intersection.rst

 -------

-I had to calculate ellipse intersections in the feature matching method I published in ACCV in :cite:`ok:hal-00743044` and is also shipped with **Sara**.
-I did not want to do polygonal approximations and want to have a closed-form approach if possible at all.
+I had to calculate ellipse intersections in the feature matching method I published in ACCV in :cite:`ok:hal-00743044` and which I also made available in **Sara**.
+I did not want to do polygonal approximations and instead wanted to have a closed-form approach if possible at all.

 Then I found Eberly's paper :cite:`Eberly` that provides a nice explanation about the computation of ellipse intersection.
 It details namely how to